-A villa surrounded by nature, defined by its relationship with the landscape and by an enduring link with Arab-Sicilian culture.
+A villa surrounded by nature by Studio 4e, defined by its relationship with the landscape and by an enduring link with Arab-Sicilian culture, also expressed with the Traccia wall partition for stone interiors.

 De la descripción de los proyectistas